LPCDRP/hybran/docs/faq.md

 ```

 If you have annotated several samples already and later receive a new sample to annotate, you can still do so without reannotating everything else, and all previously observed `HYBRA####` names will be used consistently.
-Just pass all your previously annotated genomes as reference genomes together with your primary reference.
+Just pass all your previously annotated genomes as reference genomes together with your usual reference(s).
-But make sure to set your primary reference as the `--first-reference` since it's the only one used for initial reference matching to the *ab initio* calls.

 So if your annotations are in the folder `annotations`, as created above, you can create a file of file names (fofn) for your references and use it as follows: